 What could this look like in practice?
 Many schools have been in the midst of communicating the school’s cell phone ban on campus to parents.
 Therefore, let’s use the cell phone ban as an example through the lens of media richness theory.

-Example on Proactive School Communication: Rolling Out a Cell Phone Ban
+Example: Rolling Out a Cell Phone Ban

 As of September 2025, most U.S. schools restrict student cell phone use during the school day.
 Cell phone ban is a divisive topic with its supporters (44% percent of parents according to Pew Research) and opposers (46%); it touches on learning, discipline, and parent expectations.
 Schools may face resistance and even some backlash if the policy is communicated in a lean channel only, such as a mass email, that does not allow the parent and student voices to be heard.
 (This was the case in my children’s school, where the policy change was communicated solely through one-way email.
 The small storm created follow-up messages.)